DMTF/Redfishtool/README.md

 ## Why redfishtool?

 1. ***redfishtool*** was originally written during the development of the Redfish specification to help find ambiguities in the spec.
-1. ***redfishtool*** is now also being used to test inter-operability between redfish service implementations.
+1. ***redfishtool*** is now also being used to test interoperability between redfish service implementations.
 1. In addition, ***redfishtool*** provides an example implementation for how a client can execute common server management functions like inventory; power-on/off/reset; setting power limits, indicator LEDs, and AssetTags, and searching a multi-node redfish service to find a specific node (with specific UUID, redfish Id, etc).  redfishtool follows strict rules of interoperability.
 To support this goal, liberal comments are added throughout code to explain why each step is being executed.
 1. As described above, it makes it easy to use the Redfish API from a BASH script, or as an easy-to-use interactive CLI -- but WITHOUIT creating a 'new API'.
 All (rather most) of the responses from ***redfishtool*** are Redfish-defined responses.
 The properties and resources are defined in the redfish spec.   ***redfishtool*** is just a tool to access the Redfish API-not a new interface itself.
-    * The execption is that a 'list' operation was added for all collections to display the key properties for each of the members--rather than just the URIs to the members.
+    * The exception is that a 'list' operation was added for all collections to display the key properties for each of the members--rather than just the URIs to the members.

 ## Installation